ssbsukirat/medicine/Cardinal/Renal and Urinary Tract/Electrolyte/Sodium.md

 		- no circulating AVP --> gain in function in renal water reabsorption or a circulating antidiuretic substance that is distinct from AVP (gain in function is in V2 AVP receptor --> nephrogenic SIAD)
 	- ![[siadhcauses.png]]
 	- subclinical volume expanded
-	- AVP escape --> limit DCT transport -->
+	- AVP escape --> limit DCT transport --> maintain hypervolemic steady state
+	- uric acid --> low (reduced PCT due to increased DCT na-cl and water resorption )